SimoneAstarita/queer_NLP_bib/README.md

 Han-Tang Hung and Shu-Kai Hsieh.
 2020. <a href="https://aclanthology.org/2020.paclic-1.47"><u>Exploring Discourse on Same-sex Marriage in Taiwan: A Case Study of Near-Synonym of HOMOSEXUAL in Opposing Stances.</u></a> In _Proceedings of the 34th Pacific Asia Conference on Language, Information and Computation_, pages 411–419, Hanoi, Vietnam.
 Association for Computational Linguistics.

 Sky CH-Wang and David Jurgens.
-2021. <a href="https://aclanthology.org/2021.emnlp-main.782/"><u>Using Sociolinguistic Variables to Reveal Changing Attitudes Towards Sexuality and Gender.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 9918–9938, Online and Punta Cana, Dominican Republic.
+2021. <a href="https://aclanthology.org/2021.emnlp-main.782/"><u>Using Sociolinguistic Variables to Reveal Changing Attitudes Towards Sexuality and Gender.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 9918–9938, Punta Cana, Dominican Republic (Hybrid), Dominican Republic.
 Association for Computational Linguistics.

 Davide Locatelli, Greta Damo, and Debora Nozza.
 2023. <a href="https://aclanthology.org/2023.c3nlp-1.3"><u>A cross-lingual study of homotransphobia on twitter.</u></a> In _Proceedings of the First Workshop on Cross-Cultural Considerations in NLP (C3NLP)_, pages 16–24, Dubrovnik, Croatia.
 Association for Computational Linguistics.